feit-comp30019/project-1-specification/README.md

    that their details inside `metadata.json` have been filled out correctly.
 6. Submit the project repository on Gradescope as per the instructions under the [Gradescope Submissions](#gradescope-submissions) section below.
-7. Once the submission is complete and metadata validation passes, an automated commit will be added to the repository containing a template `README.md` and a bare bones Unity project.
+7. Once the submission is complete and the validation tests pass, a commit will be automatically pushed to the repository containing a template `README.md` and a bare bones Unity project.
 This is the starting point for your team's game design document and prototype.
 Please ensure that all team members can pull and build the project for WebGL locally.
 If successful, you will see a simple Unity scene with a cube at the origin.

 In subsequent milestones, the Unity project in the repository will be automatically built and deployed to GitHub pages whenever you submit your